-This assessment helps birth defects programs determine their readiness for automated electronic data exchange using health information standards.
+This assessment helps birth defects programs determine your readiness for automated electronic data exchange using health information standards.
 It provides an approach for program staff to assess, identify and discuss information needs with internal and external partners.
 Participating in this assessment will give program staff a clearer understanding of success factors and the agency’s current capabilities.

 Talking Points for Promoting Interoperability with Birth Defects Surveillance

 These talking points should help public health professionals communicate with your leadership and colleagues on why interoperability is important to Birth Defects Surveillance (BDS) programs.

 PHII and the Centers for Disease Control and Prevention (CDC) have produced a webinar series that includes: